rtlabs-com/p-net/README.md

 is especially well suited for embedded systems where resources are limited and efficiency is crucial.

 It is written in C and can be run on bare-metal hardware, an RTOS such as rt-kernel, or on Linux.
 The main requirement is that the platform can send and receive raw Ethernet Layer 2 frames.
 The p-net stack is supplied with full sources including a porting layer.

+Also C++ (any version) is supported.

 rt-labs p-net is developed according to specification 2.3: